 - Passport valid for at least six months into the future

 - Official Illinois Tech admission letter (included in your I-20 or DS-2019 package)

 - Completed and signed visa application forms

 - Proof of funding sufficient to cover your tuition and living expenses during the first year of your program.
-You may demonstrate this by providing the original versions of the Financial Affidavit of Support Form and bank statement you submitted to receive your immigration documents.
+You may demonstrate this by providing the original versions of the financial documentation you submitted to receive your immigration documents.

 For more visa tips, please visit NAFSA for points to remember when applying for a student visa.

 You are allowed to enter the U.S. up to 30 days prior to the start date listed on your I-20 or DS-2019.
 Make sure to carry your immigration documents (passport with visa, I-20 or DS-2019, financial documents) with you in your carry-on luggage.
 You are required to complete the new International Student Check-In process with Illinois Tech’s Office of Global Services within two days of arriving in Chicago.
 If you have an F-1 visa, you will have a “grace period” of 60 days following your program end date to leave the U.S. If you are a J-1 student, you will be required to leave the U.S. within 30 days of your program completion date.